ffreemt/dezbee-rest/README.md

 [de|dz]bee may be supported later

 ## Pre-install for Windows without C++ environment
-Ignore this step if your system has C++, e.g., Visual Studio or mingw
+Skip this step if your system has C++, e.g., Visual Studio or mingw or g++ etc.

 * fasttext
   * `pip install fasttext` (linux) or `pip install fasttext*whl` (Windows)